galenwilkerson/LoRA---Low-Rank-Adaptation/README.md

-This equation shows that instead of applying a full-rank update to \( W \), we apply a low-rank approximation, which significantly reduces the number of parameters and computation required for the update.
+This equation shows that instead of applying a full-rank update to $W$, we apply a low-rank approximation, which significantly reduces the number of parameters and computation required for the update.

 This repository contains code and examples for implementing Low-Rank Adaptation (LoRA) in neural networks, particularly focusing on attention mechanisms.
 LoRA efficiently adapts large pre-trained models to specific tasks by injecting trainable low-rank matrices into the model's layers, reducing computational resources and time required for fine-tuning.